curityio/spa-using-token-handler/doc/Basic.md

-# SPA with Basic Token Handler Developer Setup
+# How to run the SPA and Basic Token Handler

 ## Overview